ShahedSabab/Eye-Pointer/README.md

 https://www.facebook.com/eyepointer

 # How to run
 A webcam is needed to run this system.
-Go to the stup directory and install.
+Go to the setup directory and install.